Lightweight Improved Residual Network for Efficient Inverse Tone Mapping: Experiments

 \textbf{3) How does the channel dimension $C$ in IRB influence our IRNet}?
 To answer this question, we perform experiments on our IRNet with different number of channels in the IRB block.
-The results of our IRNet-1 and IRNet-2 on ITM and those of our IRNet-5 on joint SR-ITM are shown in the Table \ref{tab:IRB-1}, Table \ref{tab:IRB-2} and Table \ref{tab:IRBs}, respectively.
+The results of our IRNet-1 and IRNet-2 on ITM and those of our IRNet-5 on joint SR-ITM are shown in the Table \ref{tab:IRB-1}, Table \ref{tab:IRB-2} and Table \ref{tab:SRITM-c}, respectively.

-For ITM, our IRNet-1 using one IRB achieves the best PSNR and SSIM results when $C=48$ and with 49.30K parameters, while our IRNet-2 using two IRBs achieves the best PSNR and SSIM results when $C=64$ and with 134.73K parameters.
+For ITM, our IRNet-1 using one IRB achieves the best PSNR, LPIPS and HDR-VDP3 results on the test set of \cite{chen2021new} when $C=48$ and with 49.30K parameters, while our IRNet-2 using two IRBs achieves the best PSNR and SSIM results among all choices when $C=64$ and with 134.73K parameters.
 For joint SR-ITM, our IRNet-5 using five IRBs achieves the best PSNR results when $C=64$ and with 468.19K parameters.
 Our IRNet-5 with $C=96$ achieves better SSIM, LPIPS, and HDR-VDP3 results, but suffers from a huge growth of parameter amounts.
 Thus, we set $C=48$ and $C=64$ in our IRNet-1 and IRNet-2, respectively for ITM, and $C=64$ in our IRNet-5 for joint SR-ITM.

-\textbf{4) How does the CCA layer boost our IRNet}?
-Our IRNet uses one CCA layer after each IRB block to refine the feature maps.
+\textbf{4) How does the CCA layer~\cite{CCA} boost our IRNet}?
+Our IRNet uses one CCA layer~\cite{CCA} after each IRB block to refine the feature maps.
 We remove the first CCA layer between two IRB blocks in our IRNet-2.
 The results on ITM are shown in Table \ref{tab:CCA}.
-One can see that our IRNet-2 without the first CCA layer suffers from a clear performance drop on PSNR.
-This demonstrates that the CCA layer is important to our IRNet-2 on ITM.
+One can see that our IRNet-2 without the first CCA layer~\cite{CCA} suffers from a clear performance drop on PSNR among all test sets.
+This demonstrates that the CCA layer~\cite{CCA} is important to our IRNet-2 on ITM.